 - You may have busted your butt all year long, but if you puke on the dance floor that’s what you’ll be known for.
 An open bar and a few free drinks isn’t worth the bad rep that’ll stick with you.

 - Whether you’re at work or away from the office, sometimes the smartest thing to say is nothing.
 If your boss just said something in a group setting you know to be incorrect, engage him or her in private.
 Showing them up in front of others isn’t a wise career move.

 5. You don’t communicate strategically

 It’s tough to get your foot in the door anywhere unless you’re seen as an “effective communicator”.
-But selling yourself in an interview and actually communicating on the job is much different.
+But selling yourself in an interview and actually communicating on the job is different.

 Being detail oriented is one thing.
 But knowing who to speak with, how much to say, and when to say it is another.

 One area that can be tough to navigate is when something goes wrong.
 When something you have a hand in impacts other areas, it can be overwhelming facing the slings and arrows.